yuzutaru/GithubProfile-dagger-rxJava/README.md

 7. mockk
 8. JUnit4

-This will be an app for viewing list of github profile.
+This is an app for viewing list of github profile.
 Consist of 2 menus :
 1. User Menu :
     - Showing the list of github user.